CyberT33N/redis-cheat-sheet/README.md

 ## ZRANK (https://redis.io/commands/zrank)
 - Returns the rank of member in the sorted set stored at key, with the scores ordered from low to high.
 The rank (or index) is 0-based, which means that the member with the lowest score has rank 0.
 Use ZREVRANK to get the rank of an element with the scores ordered from high to low.
+- In easy words compared to ZREVRANK it will give the result asscending.

 <br>